donecollectively/stellar-contracts-site/src/pages/docs/reference/architecture-guide.md

 A leader contract that might itself do very little beyond being a **hub for coordinating between other contracts** under its umbrella of responsibility, as you've defined it for your application.
 Its off-chain part might contain a number of `mkTxn...` entry-points to serve user-stories from your product requirements.

-Pairing it with a minting script can give you an easy source of creating UUTs to use in delegation patterns.
+It comes by default with a minting script,  giving you an easy source for creating UUTs to use in delegation patterns.

 ### Pattern 4: the Delegate